sergey-safarov/pulp-packaging/dockerfiles/pulp-admin.md

 chmod 600 ~/.pulp/admin.conf
 ```

-Update content of `~/.pulp/admin.conf` like example and set your login and password.
+Update content of `~/.pulp/admin.conf` file like example and set your login and password.
 ```
 [server]
 host: rpm.kamailio.org